MCP Server

 Conversational webhook debugging

-Claude Desktop conversation: the user asks 'show me the webhooks I have', Claude calls list_endpoints and renders a table of three webhook endpoints with Active or Inactive status badges; the user then asks Claude to disable one of them, Claude calls update_endpoint and confirms isActive is now false; finally the user asks for the deliveries on a different endpoint and Claude calls list_deliveries to show five successful deliveries on first attempt.
+Claude conversation: the user asks 'show me the webhooks I have', Claude calls list_endpoints and renders a table of three webhook endpoints with Active or Inactive status badges; the user then asks Claude to disable one of them, Claude calls update_endpoint and confirms isActive is now false; finally the user asks for the deliveries on a different endpoint and Claude calls list_deliveries to show five successful deliveries on first attempt.

 Works with every MCP-compatible client

-Claude Desktop
+Claude

 Claude Code